marionettejs/backbone.marionette/docs/marionette.collectionviewadvanced.md

 ## Binding `ui`

-By default, `CollectionView` will not bind anything defined in `ui`.
-As it has no direct `template` of its own to manage, this isn't a particular issue.
-There may be instances where you want to bind the `ui` element to listen to children on the collection directly.
-For example, to bind `triggers` or act on `behaviors`.
+By default, `CollectionView` will not bind the `ui` object.
+As it has no direct `template` of its own to manage, this isn't usually an issue.
+There may be instances where binding `ui` is helpful when you want to access elements inside `CollectionView`s children with `getUI()`.

 If you need to bind `ui` yourself, you can just run `bindUIElements` on the
 collection: